aspose-total/Aspose.Total-Products/total/en/net/conversion/eml-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EML to ODT via .NET" h2=".NET API to Render EML to ODT on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add EML to ODT conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EML file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to ODT.
+As a .NET developer, you may need to add EML to ODT conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs provided by Aspose.Total for .NET.
+Aspose.Email for .NET is a comprehensive API that allows you to convert EML file format to HTML.
+Once you have the HTML, you can use Aspose.Words for .NET to render it to ODT.

+Aspose.Total for .NET is a suite of APIs that provides a wide range of features for manipulating various file formats.
+It includes APIs for working with Microsoft Office documents, PDFs, images, email messages, and more.
+Aspose.Email for .NET is a powerful API that enables you to read, write, and convert email messages in various formats.
+It supports a wide range of email formats, including EML, MHTML, MSG, and PST.
+With Aspose.Email for .NET, you can easily convert EML files to HTML.

+Once you have the HTML, you can use Aspose.Words for .NET to render it to ODT.
+Aspose.Words for .NET is a powerful API that enables you to create, edit, and convert documents in various formats.
+It supports a wide range of document formats, including DOC, DOCX, ODT, and HTML.
+With Aspose.Words for .NET, you can easily render HTML to ODT.

+In conclusion, Aspose.Total for .NET is the perfect solution for adding EML to ODT conversion features to your .NET applications.
+With Aspose.Email for .NET, you can convert EML files to HTML.
+And with Aspose.Words for .NET, you can render HTML to ODT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}